pac4j/jee-pac4j/README.md

 ### 4) Define the callback endpoint only for indirect clients (`CallbackFilter`)

 For indirect clients (like Facebook), the user is redirected to an external identity provider for login and then back to the application.
 Thus, a callback endpoint is required in the application.
 It is managed by the `CallbackFilter`.
-The following parameters can be defined:
+The following parameters are available:

 1) `defaultUrl` (optional): it's the default url after login if no url was originally requested (`/` by default)